Dkendal/fzy-vim/README.md

 ##Commands
 - `FzyLsAg` - list files using the silversearcher, respects .gitignore and .agignore and open it in the current buffer
 - `FzyTag` - list tags, open tag defintion in current bugger, a better :tselect
+- `FzyWorkingTree` - list all currently modified files and open in current buffer

 ##Functions
 - `fzy#exectute(shell_command, vim_command)` - shells out the command and pipes it's output back into the vim command, note shell_command must also include `fzy`